bmmoskow/JavaTest/README.md

 * a basic web API service, programmatically using the Dropwizard API, demonstrating a simple computational numerics problem
 * usage of the Maven lifecycle to build and test a service
-* unit tests against the web service
+* unit tests against the web service using TestNG
-* usage of data-driven tests
+* usage of data-driven tests using TestNG
 * deployment of the service on a Docker container
 * assignment of ports for the service according to the ports available on the local machine
-* integration tests against the service
+* integration tests against the service using TestNG

 ## Upcoming features

-* extend comments and Javadocs
+* extended comments and Javadocs
 * a more seemless handling of data-driven tests
 * integration with AWS
 * integration with Jenkins